 My brain’s functioning slowed down and conversations sometimes felt choppy.
 I had difficulty getting to sleep.
 My digestion suffered.
 Which, in case you’ve recently been experiencing these things, are all common side effects of chronic or acute stress.

-I’ve had days this past year when I felt anxious, depressed, overwhelmed, and I even, at times, engaged in suicidal ideation.
+I’ve had days this past year where I felt anxious, depressed, overwhelmed, and I even, at times, engaged in suicidal ideation.
 I had nights where I faced the darkest parts of myself… processing old emotional wounds that I thought I had buried in my past.

 I have about a dozen articles that I have outlined, and ready to be written, but most days I haven’t had the energy to bring them to fruition.
 And, as someone who highly identifies as a writer, that’s been messing with my identity/self-concept.